JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 #### Make_model.ipynb

 This document contains a detailed description of what" Make_model" function, used in the main code, do.
-It has been defined this function, in a way to avoid to repeat everytime you define a new DNN moden the same code.
+It has been defined this function, in a way to avoid to repeat everytime you define a new DNN model the same code.
 This function takes 7 arguments:

 + "layer_sizes" is related to the size of the layers of the network.
 It takes a list of integers.
 + "activation" is related to the activation function that you use.
 It takes a string with the name of the activation function.